abinit/abinit/doc/tutorial/compilation.md

     to use a different set of libraries including the so-called **compatibility layer** that allows GCC code to call MKL routines.
     Also, **MKL Scalapack requires either Intel MPI or MPICH2**.

+??? note "Optional Exercise"

+     Compiler ABINIT with BLAS/ScalaPack from MKL.
+     Scalapack (or ELPA) may lead to a significant speedup when running GS calculations with large [[nband]].
+See also the [[np_slk]] input variable.

+### How to compile libxc, netcdf4/hdf5 with intel

 At this point, one should check whether our cluster provides modules for *libxc*, *netcdf-fortran*, *netcdf-c* and *hdf5* **compiled with the same toolchain**.